deanishe/alfred-workflow/_sources/supported-versions.txt

 Why no Python 3 support?
 ------------------------

 Alfred-Workflow is targeted at the system Python on macOS.
-It's goal is to enable developers to build workflows that will "just work" for users on any vanilla installation of macOS since Snow Leopard.
+Its goal is to enable developers to build workflows that will "just work" for users on any vanilla installation of macOS since Snow Leopard.

-As such, it :ref:`strongly discourages developers <thirdparty>` from requiring users of their workflows to bugger about with their OSes in order to get a workflow to work.
+As such, it :ref:`strongly discourages developers <thirdparty>` from requiring users of their workflows to bugger about with their OS in order to get a workflow to work.
 This naturally includes requiring the installation of some non-default Python.

-Alfred-Workflow is also precisely the kind of project that's hard to make 2- and 3-compatible.
-Python 2.6 support is a hard requirement.
+Alfred-Workflow is also precisely the kind of project that's hard to make 2- and 3-compatible for a few reasons.

+- Python 2.6 support is a hard requirement.
+- Alfred-Workflow's APIs are thin wrappers around I/O, and it is very much a POSIX/command-line oriented library.
-:mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3
-`deliberately turned into a complete shit show`_ (though it's slowly getting better).
+- :mod:`workflow.web`, as an HTTP library, is all about working with strings of non-specific encoding, which Python 3 `turned into a shit show`_ (though it's slowly getting better).

-I don't use Python 3 (when I can avoid it), and it's not part of macOS, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
+Personally, I don't use Python 3 very much (Python 2 is a much better fit for command-line tools, which is what I usually write), and it's not part of macOS, so I consider the huge effort required to write 2.6- and 3.x-compatible code a waste of *my* time.
 If someone else wants to contribute Python 3 support, it will be gratefully accepted.